-Marc and Julie Bennett are carving a niche as motorhomers who educate and inspire others.
+Marc and Julie Bennett are carving an RV life niche as motorhomers who educate and inspire others.

 By John Johnston, Associate Editor